MarcocciaAndrea/Euklid/README.md

 ### Random forest

-After analysing each model, we merge the results with a random forest that takes in input the trading signal of the three models and returns the final decision strategy.
+-After analysing each model, we merge the results with a random forest that takes in input the trading signal of the three models and returns the final decision strategy.
 As we can see from the image the accuracy is around 50% like for every single model.

 ### Benchmarking

-Going forward we compare our results to a model that predicts only 1, so when the market goes up.
+-Going forward we compare our results to a model that predicts only 1, so when the market goes up.
 As we can see from the image the accuracy is over 50% for every index and stock, so better than the result of random forest in mean.

 ### Summarize

-These aspects bring us to the realization that achieving perfect predictions in financial markets is inherently challenging due to the multifaceted nature of market dynamics.
+-These aspects bring us to the realization that achieving perfect predictions in financial markets is inherently challenging due to the multifaceted nature of market dynamics.
 While our models exhibit an accuracy of around 50%, which indicates their effectiveness to some extent, it's crucial to acknowledge the limitations imposed by the complexity and unpredictability of market behavior.
 Despite the combination of results with a random forest model, it is evident that a holistic approach incorporating other factors in addition to price data is required to obtain more accurate forecasts.

 ## [Section 5] Conclusions

-Overall, we anticipated that achieving perfect models capable of accurately predicting the complexities of the stock market would be challenging, given the myriad variables influencing it.
+-Overall, we anticipated that achieving perfect models capable of accurately predicting the complexities of the stock market would be challenging, given the myriad variables influencing it.
 Beyond market volatility, which already poses a significant challenge, factors such as economic, political, social, and psychological elements are not inherently captured by models relying solely on financial data.

-However, achieving a 50% prediction accuracy is a notable accomplishment, providing a solid foundation for further model refinement aimed at achieving more precise market trend forecasts.
+-However, achieving a 50% prediction accuracy is a notable accomplishment, providing a solid foundation for further model refinement aimed at achieving more precise market trend forecasts.
 Looking ahead, enhancing these models involves deepening their understanding of the stock market, encompassing both dynamic and financial perspectives.
 This expansion enables the models to forecast based on critical insights that illuminate market context and intrinsic characteristics, which are often obscured by price data alone.

-While it remains uncertain whether these models can attain high accuracy levels, they hold the potential to achieve a level of reliability that shareholders can depend on for forecasting market trends.
+-While it remains uncertain whether these models can attain high accuracy levels, they hold the potential to achieve a level of reliability that shareholders can depend on for forecasting market trends.